The Great WebKit Comparison Table

 The browser doesn’t correctly update the styles of the original element when another element is placed before it.

-Safari iPhone 2.2 doesn’t put the focus on the field.
+iPhone doesn’t put the focus on the field.
 Once you’ve clicked on the field (and it has gotten the correct :focus styles) you have to click it again, or your typed text won’t appear.
 This is caused by the width change.

 document.getElementsByClassName('test')